GalJakob/Toxicity-prediction-WS/README.md

 ﻿# Toxicity prediction🧪

-The project is built upon improved libraries of pre-trained machine learning models from various fields.
+The project is built upon libraries of pre-trained machine learning models from various fields.

 ### Table of contents: